M41KL-N41TT/evilginx.botguard/README.md

 ## Contact

-Feel free to reach out to my email address listed on my GitHub profile if you want to say thanks or something.
-I'm touching on subjects like this repo on the daily because I spend most of my time doing freelance work.
-My email is open to job offers if you think I'd suit you.
+Feel free to reach out to my email address listed on my GitHub profile if you want to hire me, say thanks, or point out inaccuracies/mistakes I made.